department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Task 5: Add email notification - 5 minutes

-Now that you have an email address, see if you can set up that notification.
+- Now that you have an email address, how would you you set up that notification now?

-Do you see any other ways you can be notified about the same thing?
-Why don't you think so?
+~Do you see any other ways you can be notified about the same thing?
+Why don't you think so?~

 **Q: With this second question, I'm trying to evaluate if people understand why some notifications only have one channel, and if that causes any frustration when that's the case.
 Would love some help phrasing this in a way that's not leading and can help us get to this information.
 I'd like to avoid having them click through every group until they find one - plus it would be a lot of work in the prototype to set that up so it feels realistic. **

+A: I may be missing the context on this, but I'm guessing some of the non-health notifications, like the 526 are email only, and can't do text updates.
+In that case, you could ask the participant something like "How would you change how you get notified about your 526 process", and then follow up with "What are your thoughts on the option(s) here", and dig in more with "why do you think these are the option(s)?".
+I agree, the wording if a little awkward, and reading the task as is, I'm not clear on where in the prototype or what exactly you're aiming to test right now.

 ### Things to watch for